 (Appointment criteria)

-As the basic requirements, the CEO and other senior executives must have a full of understanding of the Group philosophy, deep knowledge of corporate management, wide-ranging experience both inside and outside Japan and a high level of insight into corporate governance, CSR, and compliance, as well as the ability to lead the entire Group and guide it to sustainable growth.
+As the basic requirements, senior executives must have a full of understanding of the Group philosophy, deep knowledge of corporate management, wide-ranging experience both inside and outside Japan and a high level of insight into corporate governance, CSR, and compliance, as well as the ability to lead the entire Group and guide it to sustainable growth.

 (Dismissal criteria)

-Concerning policies and procedures for dismissing the CEO and other senior executives, the candidate for dismissal undergoes a fair and rigorous process of examination and deliberation by the Nomination Committee based on the following criteria.
+Concerning policies and procedures for dismissing senior executives, the candidate for dismissal undergoes a fair and rigorous process of examination and deliberation by the Nomination Committee based on the following criteria.
 If the committee judges that the dismissal is appropriate, it is sent to the Board of Directors for approval.

 Overall Balance and Diversity of the Board of Directors

 In a rapidly changing business environment, we believe that the Company needs a Board of Directors that offers diversity and provides a good overall balance of knowledge and experience that will contribute to the enhancement of enterprise value over the medium to long term.
-Based on this fundamental principle, as of June 25, 2024, the Board of Directors consists of four (4) directors with executive experience in the Company’s business, audit and management and eight (8) independent outside directors with wide-ranging experience, extensive expertise and professional knowledge.
-Of the twelve (12) directors, three (3) are women (one of whom is a foreign national).
-Also, we have established the skill sets expected of the directors from the viewpoint of sustainable increase in enterprise value, including the realization of the Company’s medium-term plan, and we have confirmed the independence, diversity, and expected skills of the current entire Board of Directors.
+Based on this fundamental principle, as of June 25, 2025, the Board of Directors consists of three (3) directors with executive experience in the Company’s business, audit and management, and seven (7) independent outside directors with wide-ranging experience, extensive expertise and professional knowledge.

 Skills expected of directors (skills matrix)